pingcap/docs/scale-tidb-using-tiup.md

 ## Scale in a TiCDC cluster

-Assume that you want to remove the TiCDC node from the `10.0.1.4` host.
-Take the following steps:
+ This section exemplifies how to remove the TiCDC node from the `10.0.1.4` host.

 1. Take the node offline: